 Finding the Perfect 50th Anniversary Gift for My Parents

 I was on the hunt for the perfect 50th anniversary gift for my parents and was a little bit stuck.
 I wanted to avoid giving them something tangible because, honestly, how much “stuff” do we need in our lives?
 I mean, we’ve become a stuff, materialistic society and if there’s something we really want, we simply go out and buy it.
-And after 50 years of marriage, I know my parents have accumulated quite a bit of stuff and I wanted something more personal.
+There are certain gifts that are still personal for example a new camera for them to capture their future memories, but after 50 years of marriage, I know my parents have accumulated quite a bit of stuff and I wanted something more personal.
 Although, I’m guessing my mom would have appreciated a Publix key lime pie.
 If you haven’t tasted one, do it as soon as you can!

 But I digress…